ajitsingh98/Data-Science-Interview-Questions-Answers/inferential_statistics.md

 <details><summary><b>Answer</b></summary>

 1. If predictors of a regression model are highly correlated, we might have following issues:
-    - It will make interpretibility harder, it will be harder to get individual feature impact on final outcome.
+    - It will make interpretability harder, it will be harder to get individual feature impact on final outcome.
     - If two variables are highly correlated then it makes sense to drop either of them because too many predictors may increase model's complexity and hence may cause overfitting issue.

 2. We can use Chi-Squared test of independence to assess the relationship between two categorical variables.